Aatu/FieryVoid/HANGAR_OPERATIONS_PLAN.md

 ---

-### Stage 21 — No-split docking: a docked flight stays ONE ship (model rewrite) — PLAN
+### Stage 21 — No-split docking: a docked flight stays ONE ship (model rewrite) — ✓ COMPLETE (21.1–21.6; live-DB run pending next deploy)

 **Motivation.** Stages 5/10/19/20 each layered reconciliation onto a model where a multi-bay dock SPLITS a flight into overlapping ship rows: a full-size source `FighterFlight` (`removed=true`, some fighters `DockedFighter`-crit'd) PLUS separate per-bay fragment ships holding copies of the split-off fighters.
 A 6-fighter unit across two bays becomes **9 fighter subsystems across 2 ships** (6 + 3, with 3 overlapping ghosts).
 Every feature — fleet-list value, launch coalescing, carrier-destruction escape, husk hiding — must subtract that overlap, and each does it slightly differently, which is the source of the recurring "7 fighters for a 6-flight" / "44 not 76 CP" bugs. **Decision (user, after ~6 patch rounds): rewrite the model so a flight NEVER splits on dock.**